 This Statement is made pursuant to s54 of the Modern Slavery Act 2015 and sets out the steps that Nottinghamshire Healthcare NHS Foundation Trust (the Trust) has taken, and is continuing to take, to make sure that modern slavery or human trafficking is not taking place within our business or supply chain.

-Modern slavery encompasses slavery, servitude, human trafficking and forced labour.
-The Trust has a zero tolerance approach to any form of modern slavery.
+Modern slavery encompasses domestic servitude, forced labour, criminal exploitation and sexual exploitation.
+The Trust has a zero tolerance approach to any form of modern slavery or human trafficking.
 We are committed to acting ethically and with integrity and transparency in all business dealings and to put effective systems and controls in place to safeguard against any form of modern slavery taking place within our business or our supply chain.

 The aim of this statement is to demonstrate that the Trust follows good practice and all reasonable steps are taken to prevent slavery and human trafficking.